Have you ever entered the grocery store with your pockets full and left with almost no money?

 Have you heard of loyalty programs?
 Basically loyalty programs mean each time you buy something from the store, you earn some points which you can redeem once you reach a certain amount of points.

 These points can be redeemed as cash or a product or service at a discount or even for free.
-Loyalty programs are created to cause customers to get excited to purchase as they get rewards and they spend more.
+Loyalty programs are created to cause customers to get excited to purchase as they get rewards and spend more.

 Choose a store that offers loyalty programs but ensure you don’t fall for excessive buying caused due to these programs.